AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 - project
 ---

 I aim to build a Search Retrieval bot using Huberman Labs podcast.
 I would provide context to the LLMs using the `Langchain` library and the LLMs will answer my natural language query based on documents provided.
-The flow information is show in the following flow diagram -
+The flow information is shown in the following flow diagram -

 ![LLm App flow](/assets/images/llm-app-flow.png)

+Before we create our huberLLM, we need to acquire the podcast transcripts from the web.
+I have written a simple python script to achieve that task and it can be found [here](https://gist.github.com/AshishSinha5/e0c6a85e6745608632717acfb3213453).

 ```python
 import os